Growthy

 How do you categorize AWS in QuickBooks?

-AWS goes to Computer & Internet Expenses in QuickBooks Online (Detail Type: Office/General Administrative Expenses), or a custom Cloud Services account under Operating Expenses for cleaner reporting.
+AWS goes to Computer & Internet Expenses in QuickBooks Online (Detail Type: Office/General Administrative Expenses).
+SaaS businesses that want cleaner reporting can use a custom Cloud Services account under Operating Expenses instead.
 In Xero, use account code 408 Software & IT Expenses or a custom 412 Cloud Hosting.
 On Schedule C, AWS belongs on Line 25 (Utilities) for hosting and bandwidth, or Line 27a (Other expenses) if you separate cloud infrastructure as its own line.
 Do not use Line 22 Supplies.
 No 1099-NEC is required because Amazon Web Services, Inc. is a wholly-owned subsidiary of Amazon.com, Inc., a C-corporation (§6041 corporate exemption).
-Sales tax depends on state and service type.
-TX, NY, OH, and WA tax cloud infrastructure; CA and FL do not.
+Sales tax depends on state and service type: as of 2026, generally taxable in TX (taxed as data processing, so about 80% of the charge), NY, OH, and WA; generally exempt in CA and FL.
+Treatment varies by state and locality and changes, so verify your state's current rule.
 AWS collects sales tax where required and shows it on the invoice.

 Key Takeaways